 The Challenge

-The Consequences of Medication Non-adherence
+The Consequences of Treatment and Medication on-adherence

 Medication non-adherence—linked to Mortality, Hospitalizations, and Emergency Department visits